pyOpenSci/software-peer-review/partners/scientific-communities.md

 pyOpenSci is creating a collaboration workflow to collaborate with the [Pangeo](https://pangeo.io/) scientific community.
-Through this collaboration we add an additional layer of peer review checks to pangeo packages that go through our [open peer review process](/about/intro).
+Through this collaboration we add an additional layer of peer review checks to Pangeo-related packages that go through our [open peer review process](/about/intro).